 Variations

-- Add other vegetables: You can add other vegetables to the casserole, such as broccoli, cauliflower, zucchini, or carrots.
+- You can add other vegetables to the casserole, such as broccoli, cauliflower, zucchini, or carrots.

-- Use different types of cheese: Try using a different type of cheese, such as mozzarella or Parmesan, or a cheese blend.
+- Try using a different type of cheese, such as white cheddar or a cheese blend.

 Storing & Freezing

 Freezing: Wrap the cooled casserole in its dish with foil wrap and then place into the freezer for 2-3 months.
 Alternatively, you can freeze portions in freezer safe containers.
-You can reheat the casserole from frozen at 350 degrees F for 90 minutes, or thaw in the fridge before reheating.
+You can reheat the casserole from frozen at 350 °F for 90 minutes, or thaw in the fridge before reheating.

 Recipe FAQ's